Creating Social Impact Around the Globe

 Building on his experience abroad on projects through the Ballard Center, Clawson is able to continue to pursue similar work in his career at Bain & Company, a management consulting company.
 Between 2018 and 2021, Clawson and his family lived in Johannesburg, South Africa, working for Bain & Company, where he was able to make a positive impact on local businesses.

-“One of the highlights of my time at Bain was an agriculture development project that focus on empowering smallholder farmers,” says Clawson.
+“One of the highlights of my time at Bain was an agriculture development project that focused on empowering smallholder farmers,” says Clawson.
 “My team was advising a nonprofit addressing the barriers to growth that smallholder farmers face, such as lack of affordable financing.
 Lifting these barriers improves food security and reduces rural poverty, so it was a fulfilling effort to be a part of.”